allenai/ai2thor/README.md

 Please refer to the [tutorial page](http://ai2thor.allenai.org/tutorials/) for a detailed walkthrough.

 ## News
-* (4/2018) We have released a new version of AI2-THOR.
+* (4/2018) We have released version 0.0.25 of AI2-THOR.
 The main changes include: upgrade to Unity 2017, performance optimization to improve frame rate, and various bug fixes.
 We have also added some physics functionalities.
 Please contact us for instructions.
 * (1/2018) If you need a docker version, please contact us so we provide you with the instructions.
 Our docker version is in beta mode.

 ## Requirements